-274.8 Penalty.-Any person who violates any provision of this act or any rule prescribed pursuant to its authority shall be guilty of a misdemeanor of the second degree, punishable as provided ins.
-775.082 ors.
+273.09 Penalty.-Any custodian who violates any provision of this chapter or any rule prescribed pursuant to its authority shall be guilty of a misdemeanor of the second degree, punishable as provided in s.
+775.082 or s.
 775.083.
-History.- s.
-8, ch.
-59-163; s.
-158, ch.
-71-136.